 <input id=”email” type=”text” name=”email”>

 The action of a form points to the server program that will handle the input from the form.
-It’s where the form sends its data.
+It is where the form sends its data.
+In HTML5, the forms no longer need to have the action attribute defined.
+If omitted, the form will behave as though the action were set to the current page.

 The method attribute tells the form how to send the data to the server.
 There are two primary methods for this - GET and POST.
 The GET method is appropriate for small forms, whereas the POST method is appropriate for larger forms or ones that need to send a lot of information.